shadab-018/sigma-demo/README.md

 # sigma-demo
-this is demo for Git and Github class
+this is demo for Git and Github class.